Hario Skerton Plus

 Cons

-- Polypropylene hopper, body, grip, and lid - beans pass through plastic
+- Polypropylene hopper and body - beans pass through plastic before the burrs

 - Fiddly external grind adjustment; can be inconsistent